economics of innovation

 Chevron continues to focus on reducing the probability of incidents in our drilling operations.
-In 2015, we expanded the capabilities of our Drilling & Completions Decision Support Center, responsible for remote, real-time monitoring of our most complex wells around the world.
+We recently expanded the capabilities of our Drilling & Completions Decision Support Center, responsible for remote, real-time monitoring of our most complex wells around the world.
 The new state-of-the-art center supports 15 drilling rigs on a continuous basis, providing immediate support and advice to ensure safe, reliable and efficient operations.

-In California’s San Joaquin Valley, 2015 marked two years of operation for our first project to inject steam from a horizontal well into a heavy oil reservoir.
-The project has yielded encouraging oil production response while reducing our environmental footprint.
+In California’s San Joaquin Valley, our first project to inject steam from a horizontal well into a heavy oil reservoir has yielded encouraging oil production response while reducing our environmental footprint.
 The pilot project included our industry-leading downhole fiber-optic-based steam injection flow profiling methodology, as well as multiple configurations of our own flow control (and isolation) devices for optimizing steam distribution.
 Best practices will be deployed worldwide for all horizontal wells using steam.
 The flow profiling success also has applications in the increasingly sophisticated use of wellbore surveillance in unconventional and offshore assets.

 Chevron continues applying Nuclear Magnetic Resonance (NMR) technology to oilfield applications.
 Our researchers are working to develop a state-of-the-art, integrated high-temperature, high-pressure and multiphase NMR laboratory in Houston, Texas.
 The lab will enable the development of innovative NMR technologies to acquire petrophysical data not previously available.
 These technologies replicate downhole flow conditions to characterize the reservoir and enhance well productivity in our most challenging tight and heavy oil assets.
 Additional efforts are underway to make NMR technology portable for field applications.